ComunidadAylas/PackSquash-action/README.md

 required authentication credentials.
 A common solution is to upload releases to an external web server directly from a GitHub Actions workflow via SSH.

-> **Warning**: **keep in mind that just uploading files to the web server might
+> [!IMPORTANT]
-> not be enough to make players download the new version the next time they
+> *Keep in mind that just uploading files to the web server might not be enough
-> connect**.
-The Minecraft server should be configured with the appropriate
+> to make players download the new version the next time they connect*.
+The
-> resource pack ZIP file URL and hash each time the pack is updated.
-Otherwise,
+> Minecraft server should be configured with the appropriate resource pack ZIP
-> clients will receive stale information and may decide to use the copy they
+> file URL and hash each time the pack is updated.
+Otherwise, clients will
-> have downloaded already.
-This example omits that part on purpose because the
+> receive stale information and may decide to use the copy they have downloaded
-> precise way of doing it (running plugin commands via RCON, modifying the
+> already.
+This example omits that part on purpose because the precise way of
-> `server.properties` file and restarting the server, etc.) is
+> doing it (running plugin commands via RCON, modifying the `server.properties`
-> environment-specific.
+> file and restarting the server, etc.) is environment-specific.

 #### Secrets